 In this post, I will show you the Windows 10 network troubleshooting guide to address connectivity problem of computer at home or office.

-By simply looking at the Network and Internet access status on your lower right portion of the screen, you may be able to determine the cause of network and internet loss.
-It shows you if the system is connected, limited or disconnected.
+By simply looking at the Network and Internet access status on your lower right portion of the screen, you may be able to determine the cause of network or internet loss.
+The LAN or Wi-Fi icon shows the current connection status, it may be connected, limited or disconnected.

-Sometimes you would see a connected status but no internet traffic.
-If you are having connection issue, this article may help you to find the best solution.
+What if you see a connected status but still no internet connection?
+If you are having connection issue, this article may help you to find the quick solution.